-Complexity theory, linear complexity, to be double, twice as many, quadratic complexity.
+2. 2.
+Translate the following terms and terminological expressions: Complexity th eory, linear complexity, to be double, twice as ms ny quadratic con nnlexity

+many, quadratic complexity.

 3. Complete the sentences:

-- 1) Algorithms that use fewer steps use memory. - 2) If there is less memory available, it takes steps to do. - 3) Mowing the lawn can be thought of as a problem with complexity. - 4) Mowing an area that is double the size of the original takes .
+1) Algorithms that use fewer steps use memory.

+2) If there is less memory available, it takes steps to do.

+3) Mowing the lawn can be thought of as a problem with

+complexity.

+4) Mowing an area that is double the size of the origina

+takes

-5) If you have twice as many friends as someone else, you have to ask times as many questions to figure out who everyone knows.
+5) If you have twice as many friends as someone else, you have

+to ask times as many questions to figure out who everyone

+knows.

+4. Answer the following questions:

-- 1) What does computational complexity theory deal with? - 2) What does a number of steps depend on? - 3) What does complexity theory look at? - 4) What is an example of problem with linear complexity? - 5) What problems are said to have quadratic complexity?
+1) What does computational complexity theory deal with?

+2) What does a number of steps depend on?

+3) What does complexity theory look at?

+4) What is an example of problem with linear complexity?

+5) What problems are said to have quadratic complexity?

+The second of th

-5. Tell your friends about the main aspects of computational complexity theory.
+5. Tell your friends about the main aspects of computationa

+complexity theory.

 6. Ask information questions to get the answers.

-- 1) Where?
+1) Where?
 (She works in London.)

-2) When ?
+2) When?
 (She moved there in 2006.)

-- 3) What ?
+3) What?
 (She designs mobile phones.)

-- 4) Who ?
+4) Who?
 (I work with a team.)

-- 5) Which material ?
+5) Which material?
 (We use plastic.)

-- 6) Why ?
+6) Why?
 (Because it's easy to mould.)

-- 7) How ?
+7) How?
 (This model weighs 120 grammes.)

-8) How ?
+8) How?
 (It costs \$400.)

-- 9) How ?
+9) How?
 (It has more than twenty functions.)

-- 10) Where ?
+10) Where?
 (You can buy it anywhere.)